So much great news to share!

 I've been doing tons of interviews, panels and discussions surrounding these tumultuous times and ongoing efforts to #StopAAPIHate.
 Here is one that I did alongside Leslie Ishii, with Gordon Cox for Variety

 On a lighter note, it was a joy to join the effervescent Michael Kushner on his podcast Dear Multi-hyphenate, where we talked all thing multi-hyphenate!
+Keep an eye out for his upcoming book, in which I'm also featured.

 I'm also super proud to share this song that I wrote with Kim Sherman & Scott Killian last Fall in support of the Biden Harris campaign.
 Spoken word section is by Notorious Pink.
 Sung and played by members of the Broadway community.